01000011-00110111/Terminal-Project/README.md

-# BTG-Terminal
+# Terminal
-This is the terimnal for the SC website
+This is the terimnal that i made as a fun test and with some weard commands

  - before starting you must add a command_log.txt
  - then you must add a login.txt